Awash National Park: Geography

-Along with its southern boundary along the Awash River, Awash National Park covers 850 square kilometers of acacia woodland and grassland.
+Along with its southern boundary along the Awash River, Awash National Park covers 850 km2 of acacia woodland and grassland.
 The Addis Ababa – Dire Dawa highway passes through this park, separating the Illala Saha Plains to the south from the Kudu Valley to the north.
 Further south of the park, the Awash River gorge has amazing waterfalls such as the Awash Falls.
 In the upper Kudu Valley at Filwoha are hot springs amid groves of palm trees thrive at the river bed.
-The park is home to Mount Fentale, a dormant stratovolcano which is located in the western area of Awash National Park at an altitude of 2,007 meters above sea level.
+The park is home to Mount Fentale, a dormant stratovolcano which is located in the western area of Awash National Park at an altitude of 2007 m above sea level.